amitdesai03/postman-server/README.md

 Runs as independent web application using CORS proxy and not as chrome plugin

 ## About
 Postman chrome plugin is excellent rest client.
+But it does not work on other browsers besides chrome.
+Also you are required to install plugin in browser.
+With this postman in cloud application, you can avoid such bottlenecks.

+## How
-However it cannot be easily migrated to an stand alone web application due to CORS(Cross-Origin Resource Sharing) limitations.
+Postman cannot be easily migrated to an stand alone web application due to CORS(Cross-Origin Resource Sharing) limitations.
 So a http proxy is needed in between by pass CORS restrictions.
 All important aspects of postman are migrated as server side application.